 You’ve got absolutely no clue how to start a blog.

 I’ve been there.
-One beautiful Saturday in March, I sat down at my computer to start a blog.
+In March 2018, I sat down at my computer to start a blog.

 Two hours later, I was in tears.